cnicolaou/cnikolaou.github.io/index.md

 ### Activities

-Back in January 2015, I started [MENA Devs](http://menadevs.com), an initiative with the purpose of connecting software developers, designers and computer enthusiasts in the MENA region.
+Back in January 2015, I started [MENA devs](http://menadevs.com), an initiative with the purpose of connecting software developers, designers and computer enthusiasts in the MENA region.
-What started as a Slack group quickly evolved to an active community lead by [dedicated members](https://github.com/mena-devs).
+What started as a Slack group quickly evolved to an active community, reaching more than 250 members, lead by [dedicated members](https://github.com/mena-devs).

 ### Contact me